jamiefolsom/arbotopia/_posts/2019-04-16-jamaica-pond-bbc-walk-with-side-trip-to-leverett-pond.md

 This report was generated automatically by eBird v3 ([http://ebird.org](http://ebird.org "http://ebird.org"))

-There have been many other species of waterfowl seen over the years on these two ponds; to read about them see my posts from last year at [**Jamaica Pond Ducks**](https://web.archive.org/web/20171113130605/http://www.arbotopia.com/birdjamaica-pond-ducks/%20%E2%80%8E "Jamaica Pond Ducks") and [**Rare Birds & Odd Ducks at Jamaica Pond**](https://web.archive.org/web/20171113130605/http://www.arbotopia.com/rare-birds-odd%E2%80%A6t-jamaica-pond/ "Rare Birds & Odd Ducks on Jamaica Pond").
+There have been many other species of waterfowl seen over the years on these two ponds; to read about them see my posts from last year at [Jamaica Pond Ducks](https://www.arbotopia.com/2013/01/25/jamaica-pond-ducks.html "Jamaica Pond Ducks") and [Rare Birds & Odd Ducks at Jamaica Pond](https://www.arbotopia.com/2013/03/08/rare-birds-odd-ducks-at-jamaica-pond.html "Rare Birds & Odd Ducks on Jamaica Pond").

 My next BBC walk will kick off the 2014 season on Sunday January 12, 2014 at 8:30AM beginning from the main gate in the Arnold Arboretum (see the [Arboretum website](https://web.archive.org/web/20171113130605/http://www.arboretum.harvard.edu/ "Arnold Arboretum") or the BBC Blue Guide for more details).